AttiliaTheHun/Undercover-Cultist/readme.md

 This folder contains files, responsible for bot's utilities that are not core (index.js) or command (/commands/) utilities.
 For example handling DM or predefined functions.
 ## How to use the bot
 ### User guide
-Currently, the bot's commands can be sorted in three categories __texture commands__ these commands will respond with the corresponding texture, the textures are usually game resources from the game Underhand.
+Currently, the bot's commands can be sorted in three categories:
+__texture commands__ these commands will respond with the corresponding texture, the textures are usually game resources from the game Underhand;
-__informative command__ these commands usually display some information, for example information about target user.
+__informative commands__ these commands usually display some information, for example information about target user;
-__utility commands__ these commands perform some actions, for example kicking target user from the server.
+__utility commands__ these commands perform some actions, for example kicking target user from the server;

 Use the `help` command to find out all the commands you can use, use the `help` command with other command's name as an argument, for example `help userinfo` to find cool stuff about the command.
 ### Admin guide